Master of Social Work (MSW) Programs in California

 When considering your options, weigh the cost of earning a social work degree against the salary potential.
 Factor in the cost of living.
 The average rent in 2024 for a two-bedroom apartment in California ranges from around $958 in Modoc County to over $4,000 in Santa Cruz.

-Finally, factor in the hidden benefits of social work careers.
-You can qualify for public service loan forgiveness.
+Finally, consider other hidden benefits of social work careers.
+For example, you can qualify for public service loan forgiveness.
 Social workers in public sector jobs also typically receive generous benefits packages.

 Explore More College Resources